-If your loan is currently delinquent, in default, or being handled by a collections agency, you cannot be arrested for the outstanding debt.
-However, you should still act fast to rectify the situation and prevent future financial problems.
+If your loan is currently delinquent, in default or being handled by a collection agency, you cannot be arrested for the outstanding debt.
+However, you should still act quickly to rectify the situation and prevent future financial problems.

 Create your own “get out of jail” card by contacting your lender today to potentially avoid the most extreme penalties.